fluxcd/website/content/en/flux/security/secrets-management.md

-Take into account your threat model, availability and resilience requirements when deciding what works best for you, and rest assured that a combination of some of the above will make more sense, specially when disaster recovery and break the glass scenarios are considered.
+Take into account your threat model, availability and resilience requirements when deciding what works best for you, and rest assured that a combination of some of the above will make more sense, especially when disaster recovery and break the glass scenarios are considered.

 [kubernetes secrets]: https://kubernetes.io/docs/concepts/configuration/secret/